 Expected Family Contribution is a numerical figure that a college’s financial aid office and the government use to determine the amount of financial aid a student may receive.
 Many factors go into finding this amount, including family income, financial assets, and other related factors.
 The information entered on the FAFSA form is used to calculate EFC.

 FAFSA stands for “Free Application for Federal Student Aid.”
 Families use this form to apply for the financial aid sources that help many students afford the cost of college.
 The U.S. government and colleges use this form to determine eligibility for grants, loans, work-study jobs, and scholarships.
 The FAFSA usually becomes available on Oct.
 1. More information is available on the FAFSA website.

 College is expensive, and many families struggle to find ways to pay for it.
 That is why colleges team up with the government to offer different forms of financial aid that help students afford to attend college.
 Grants, loans, work study programs, and scholarships are all forms of financial aid.
 To learn more about the types of financial aid that is available at a particular school, visit the college’s website.

 Financial Aid Award Letter / Financial Aid Package

 During the spring of 12th grade, colleges will often send award letters to students that describe the amount of financial aid for which they qualify.
 Some colleges will include scholarship amounts and loan options in the award letter.
-Students are required to take action in order to accept their chosen forms of financial aid.
-Colleges will provide the deadline by which a student must respond.
+Colleges require students to take action in order to accept their chosen forms of financial aid.
+Schools will provide the deadline by which a student must respond.
 Read more about how to understand your financial aid package.